prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ### Step 2: Monitor metrics for Kafka (1 minutes)

 Open a browser and load the Prometheus UI.
-The URL will be http://prometheusXX.classroom.superorbital.io/ (change `XX` to your lab number found on your lab worksheet printout).
+The URL will be http://studentXX.detect.sh:9090.
+Change `XX` to your lab number found on your lab worksheet printout (e.g. 1, 2, ...
+10).

 Use Prometheus to visualize the health of Kafka topic creation using the following metric: